The Grudge: Critical response

-Critical reception
+Metacritic, which uses a weighted average, assigned the a score of 49 out of 100, based on 32 critics, indicating "mixed or average" reviews.

 Roger Ebert of Chicago Sun-Times gave the film one star out of four, writing "I'm not sure how most of the scenes fit into the movie.
 I do, however, understand the underlying premise: There is a haunted house, and everybody who enters it will have unspeakable things happen to them."
 He criticized the fragmented time structure and said he "eventually lost all patience".
 Brian Rentschler of Screen Rant gave an overall positive review but in the end, unfavorably compared the film to The Ring, writing: "Writer/director Takashi Shimizu (who also wrote and directed the original) does a decent job of setting the mood of the film and (to a lesser extent) developing the storyline, but to be so similar to a movie that came out only two years ago... it's a tough obstacle to overcome."

 Kevin Thomas of the Los Angeles Times wrote, "A convoluted plot makes it hard for the viewer to track the action and to become involved with any of the characters, including Gellar's perfectly nice, perfectly ordinary student.
 This makes it all the harder to go along with all the haunted house horrors that ensnare her".
 He ended his review with, "The Grudge is a fairly faithful adaptation of Shimizu's Ju-On, which in turn was based on his direct-to-video version, which in turn also spawned a direct-to-video sequel.
 More than anything, The Grudge suggests that it's time for Shimizu to move on".
 Scott Foundas from Variety wrote, "Project might have been more successful if Shimizu had style and/or atmosphere to substitute for his canned scares, cardboard compositions and flaccid cutting".

+Legacy

+A big part of why the film was greenlit by Sony was due to the success of The Ring (2002), which paved the way for American remakes of several other Asian and Japanese horror films.
+This film, also being a huge financial success and audience favorite, kickstarted the J-horror and Asian horror remake trend of the 2000’s, the following remakes including Dark Water (2005), Pulse (2006), One Missed Call, Shutter, The Eye, Mirrors, The Echo (all in 2008), The Uninvited and Don't Look Up (both 2009), Apartment 1303 3D (2012), and 13 Sins (2014).

+After its release, The Grudge has been favorably viewed as one of the more successful and well-done J-horror remakes to come out of the trend, in part due to the original director Shimizu returning to helm this remake of his own film.
+This film is also credited for inspiring the change in landscape for Asian horror remakes and supernatural horror films of its decade.